HackYourFuture/HTML-CSS/Week2/README.md

 git config --global user.email "your.email@yourmailserver.com"
 ```

-This makes sure GIT is able to identify you.
+This makes sure GIT is able to identify you as the person that uses it to save your files and folders.

 ### Basic GIT commands